this-oliver/homelab/dynamic-ip/README.md

 # Dynamic IP Updater

-Most internet service providers (ISPs) assign dynamic IP addresses to their customers.
-This means that the IP address of your home network can change at any time.
-If you want to access your home network from the internet, you need to know the current IP address of your home network.
-This can be a problem if you don't have a static IP address.
+Most internet service providers (ISPs) assign dynamic IP addresses to their customers which means that the IP address of your home network can change at any time.
+If you have a domain name pointing to your home network, this can be a problem because the IP address of your home network can become invalid without you knowing - rendering the applications hosted on your home network inaccessible.

-This is where [in-a-dyn](https://github.com/troglobit/inadyn) comes in as a small and simple Dynamic DNS client.
-It can be used to update DNS providers (i.e. Cloudflare) with the latest IP address of your home network.
+To solve this problem, we use [in-a-dyn](https://github.com/troglobit/inadyn), a lightweight Dynamic DNS client, to update DNS providers (i.e. Cloudflare) with the latest IP address of your home network whenever it changes.

-## Installations
+## Getting Started

 Pre-requisites: